Massive black hole assembly in nuclear star clusters: Introduction

 Supermassive BHs, with masses of up to several billions of solar masses, are also believed to power quasars at redshift $z>6$~\cite{2003ApJ...594L..95B,2011Natur.474..616M,2015Natur.518..512W} and are found in the centers of all massive galaxies~\cite{Kormendy:2013dxa}.
 The rapid emergence of these objects in the high-redshift Universe is puzzling, however, most researchers now believe that IMBH seeds may provide the missing link to the heaviest BHs observed in the Universe~\cite{Volonteri:2012tp}.
 These seeds can then grow by a combination of clustering, merging and gas accretion~\cite{2022MNRAS.511.2631A}.
 The current challenge is then transformed into understanding how these seeds formed in the first place.

-Direct collapse of pristine gas clouds at $z>10$~\cite{2010Natur.466.1082M,2022Natur.607...48L,2006MNRAS.370..289B}, gravitational runaways of stars or of BHs in the cores of star clusters~\cite{1978MNRAS.185..847B,1987ApJ...321..199Q,Miller:2012ys,Lupi:2014vza,Antonini:2016gqe,Stone:2016ryd,Sakurai:2017opi,Fragione:2020nib,Fragione:2021nhb}, and accretion~\cite{Panamarev:2018bwq} are a few channels for IMBH seed formation.
+Direct collapse of pristine gas clouds at $z>10$~\cite{2010Natur.466.1082M,2022Natur.607...48L,2006MNRAS.370..289B}, gravitational runaways of stars or of BHs in the cores of star clusters~\cite{1978MNRAS.185..847B,1987ApJ...321..199Q,Miller:2012ys,Lupi:2014vza,Antonini:2016gqe,Stone:2016ryd,Sakurai:2017opi,Fragione:2020nib,Fragione:2021nhb,2021MNRAS.501.5257R,Rizzuto:2022fdp,Fragione:2023kqv}, and accretion~\cite{Panamarev:2018bwq} are a few of the channels for IMBH seed formation.
 While most studies focus on each channel independently, many of these mechanisms may apply simultaneously.
-This motivates us to consider IMBH growth in NSCs that formed {\it in situ} at the centers of protogalactic discs~\cite{Devecchi:2010ps} in dwarf galaxies.
-To carry out these simulations, we make use of the semianalytic model \textsc{Rapster}~\cite{Kritos:2022ggc}, which is a rapid cluster evolution public code that simulates the dynamical formation of black-hole binaries.
+This motivates us to consider IMBH growth in NSCs that formed {\it in situ} at the centers of protogalactic disks~\cite{Devecchi:2010ps} in dwarf galaxies.
+To carry out these simulations, we make use of the semianalytic model \textsc{Rapster}~\cite{Kritos:2022ggc}, which is a rapid cluster evolution public code that simulates the dynamical formation of black hole binaries.
 We have implemented stellar merger and residual gas accretion/expulsion recipes into this code to consider the effects of these physical processes all at once.

-In the following, we first identify the initial conditions for which gas accretion and stellar mergers apply (Sec.~\ref{sec:Dependence_on_initial_conditions}).
-In Sec.~\ref{sec:Growth_history_of_IMBHs} we discuss the anatomy of IMBH growth through examples, and in Sec.~\ref{sec:GWs_from_eccentric_inspirals} the gravitational-wave (GW) signal associated with mergers between IMBHs and smaller BHs.
-In Sec.~\ref{sec:Probability_of_IMBH_formation} we present the~results for a population of NSCs, estimate the probability for IMBH formation, and set bounds on the initial compactness of globular clusters (GCs) based on current constraints.
+In Sec.~\ref{sec:Method} we present the details of our model, including the initial conditions and the physical processes we consider.
+We then identify the initial conditions for which gas accretion and stellar mergers apply (Sec.~\ref{sec:Dependence_on_initial_conditions}).
+In Sec.~\ref{sec:Growth_history_of_IMBHs}, we discuss the anatomy of IMBH growth through examples, and in Sec.~\ref{sec:GWs_from_eccentric_inspirals} the gravitational-wave (GW) signal associated with mergers between IMBHs and smaller BHs.
+In Sec.~\ref{sec:Probability_of_IMBH_formation}, we present the~results for a population of NSCs, estimate the probability for IMBH formation, and set bounds on the initial compactness of globular clusters (GCs) based on current constraints.
 We follow their evolution to the current epoch and compare with local observations.
-In Sec.~\ref{sec:Conclusions} we present conclusions and directions for future work.
-To improve readability, the details of our model (including the initial conditions and the physical processes we consider) are given in Appendix~\ref{sec:Method}.
+In Sec.~\ref{sec:Conclusions}, we present conclusions and directions for future work.